AidanL2525/AidanLim_BSEPortfolio/index.md

 The only minor problems I had faced during my first Milestone was trying to place the female to female wires onto the Arduino pins.
 The pins are tightly grouped and leave very little space for each wire to slot in.
 The heads of the wire were also very loose, making it very easy to unplug if tugged slightly.
 The only solution to my challenges are to be careful with the wires and to have patience when connecting them to my Arduino.

-My plan to complete my project is to follow each and every step of my main project guide properly and precisely.
+My plan for my second Milestone is to follow each and every step of my main project guide properly and precisely.

 <!--- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.